-• The family must use the assisted unit for residence by the family.
-The unit must be the family's only residence.

-• The composition of the assisted family residing in the unit must be approved by COC.
-The family must promptly notify COC in writing of the birth, adoption, or court-awarded custody of a child.
+- The family must use the assisted unit for residence by the family.
+The unit must be the family's only residence. - The composition of the assisted family residing in the unit must be approved by the PHA.
+The family must promptly notify the PHA in writing of the birth, adoption, or court-awarded custody of a child.
 The family must request PHA approval to add any other family member as an occupant of the unit.

 The request to add a family member must be submitted in writing and approved prior to the person moving into the unit.
-COC will determine eligibility of the new member in accordance with the policies in Chapter 3.
+COCThe PHA will determine eligibility of the new member in accordance with the policies in Chapter 3.

-- The family must promptly notify COC in writing if any family member no longer lives in the unit. - If COC has given approval, a foster child or a live-in aide may reside in the unit.
-COC has the discretion to adopt reasonable policies concerning residency by a foster child or a live-in aide, and to define when PHA consent may be given or denied.
+- The family must promptly notify the PHA in writing if any family member no longer lives in the unit. - If the PHA has given approval, a foster child or a live-in aide may reside in the unit.
+The PHA has the discretion to adopt reasonable policies concerning residency by a foster child or a live-in aide, and to define when PHA consent may be given or denied.
 For policies related to the request and approval/disapproval of foster children, foster adults, and live-in aides, see Chapter 3 (Sections I.K and I.M), and Chapter 11 (Section II.B). - The family must not sublease the unit, assign the lease, or transfer the unit.